jhvst/pldi25-src-artifact/README.md

 ## How-to

-To produce Rust source code from Pulse, you need the Pulse2Rust tool.
-The version used in this demo is pinned in this PR: https://github.com/FStarLang/pulse/pull/264
+Software versions used in this demo is pinned in this PR: https://github.com/FStarLang/pulse/pull/264

+### OCaml codegen

+Requires Pulse.

+Install with Nix: `nix shell "github:FStarLang/pulse?ref=pull/264/head#pulse-exe"`.
+A binary called `pulse.exe` should now be in your path.

+Then, within `lib` folder:

+`pulse.exe Lang.fst --odir . --codegen OCaml --ext pulse:extract_ocaml_bare --extract 'Lang'`

+You now have generated the OCaml file.

+The FFI stubs must be declared manually, look for `lib` for an example.

+### Rust codegen

+1. `pulse.exe Pad.fst --odir . --codegen Extension --extract 'Pad'`
+2. `nix shell "github:FStarLang/pulse?ref=pull/264/head#pulse2rust" -- -odir ../src Pad.ast`

+You have now generated Rust source code.
+You will need to finalize the FFI bridge in `src` directory manually.